minibolt-guide/minibolt/guide/bonus/bitcoin/specter-desktop.md

 **Disadvantages**

-- The Bitcoin RPC port must be made available outside of the Raspberry Pi's internal `localhost` network.
+- The Bitcoin RPC port must be made available outside of the PC's internal `localhost` network.
 It must first be made available to the local LAN network, and then optionally to the wider web via port forwarding if the user wishes to use Specter outside the local LAN network.

     This comes with its own security considerations that the user should be wary of.